 Who is it for?

 Digital Ceilings offer a tremendous amount of opportunity for many different audiences.
 First, Consulting Engineers will appreciate the improved building performance, maximized energy savings and increased occupant satisfaction IFS and IFC can offer.

 Knowing that every job is unique, and many require additional attention to mechanical fit and adaptability, OEM Engineers and Designers will value the flexibility of design and application.
-PLTA designed fixtures are intended to provide flexible IoT solutions.
-For example, if a large university has a very specific standard and fixture choice on campus, but they want the additional technology capability of a Digital Ceiling, PLTA is able to fulfill those specific needs by integrating the technology into a third-party fixture or design – accommodating design needs at the spec level.
+Our fixtures are intended to provide flexible IoT solutions.
+For example, if a large university has a very specific standard and fixture choice on campus, but they want the additional technology capability of a Digital Ceiling, we are able to fulfill those specific needs by integrating the technology into a third-party fixture or design – accommodating design needs at the spec level.

 Perhaps most importantly, end users stand to benefit a great deal from these systems.
 Not only do these fixtures provide the highest levels of energy efficiency to meet and exceed even the most stringent codes and standards, but they offer value beyond just lighting, making buildings smarter and safer.
 Getting ahead of the curve with technology means unlocking tomorrow’s potential and offering users an option to turn on these solutions as needed along the way.